microsoft/BotFramework-WebChat/samples/22.customization-change-locale/README.md

   );
 ```

-Then, we will add locale to the `<App>` component, default to browser language.
+Then, we will add a locale to the `<App>` component, defaulting to browser's language.

 ```diff
   const { createDirectLine, ReactWebChat } = window.WebChat;